johanpiquet/jopi-rewrite/_doc/cookbook/using_reactjs.md

 }
 ```

+> Here we have an `onClick` handler: which is ignored, since React SSR only product HTML
+and ignore all events (it trims event handler).
+It also ignores calls to `onEffect` and similar functions.
+This is not a limitation of Jopi Rewrite, but how React SSR works, since his goal is
+only producing HTML.

 ## React Hydrate

+### What is React Hydrate?

 Hydration is something very powerful and useful.
 The server returns dead HTML,
 which only has the appearance of our React.js component but does not react to events.